papicella/app-security-snyk-workshop/README.md

 Licenses:          enabled
 ```

-* We can instruct the Snyk App to actually monitor our code in the UI as shown below, so run "**snyk monitor**" to achieve that.
+* We can instruct the Snyk App to actually monitor our "**pom.xml**" in the Snyk App UI as shown below, so run "**snyk monitor**" to achieve that.
 Your Org name can be retrieved using the settings page on your Org in Snyk App.

 _Note: You may not need to set the parameter **--org** if you only have the one org in your account._